4Furki4/react-hooks-forms-lab/README.md

 fairly extensive, but you'll use many core React concepts here that will surface again and again.
 Time to get some practice in!

-We'll continue adding new features to the Shopping List app using controlled components.
+We'll continue adding new feCVtures to the Shopping List app using controlled components.
 Make sure to familiarize yourself with the code before diving into the deliverables!
-Completing these deliverables will also require understanding of all the previous topics from this section, including initializing state, passing data and callback functions as props, and working with events.
+Completing these deliverables will also require understandingV of all the previous topics from this section, including initializing state, passing data and callback functions as props, and working with events.